jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) states where copies of it can be obtained.

 ### 91AAL Determination on maximum pooling value
-(1) A person may apply, in writing, to the Commissioner for the issue of a determination allowing them a maximum pooling value for an item of depreciable property greater than that currently available to them.
+(1) A person may apply to the Commissioner for the issue of a determination allowing them a maximum pooling value for an item of depreciable property greater than that currently available to them.
 (2) When determining whether or not to grant an application, the Commissioner must have regard to the following factors:
   (a) whether or not items of the kind concerned are relatively homogeneous in nature:
   (b) whether or not the person's compliance costs are likely to be materially reduced by pooling items of the kind concerned: